-We continue to work on diversifying our customer base and are selling into non-telecommunication markets and applications at an increasing rate and are focused on new markets for our DC power platform.
-As part of this diversification effort, we have been expanding the power range of our portfolio and in March 2022, we received EPA certification on our 4Y Toyota engine project aimed at expanding the power range to 35 kW on natural gas and LPG.
-Our EPA certification of 1KS and 4Y Toyota engines brings to the market clean fuel (non-diesel) engines with very low maintenance and lower operating costs.
-In many regions throughout the world, the cost of propane and LPG is much lower than the cost of diesel fuel so there is an economic incentive to lower carbon emissions.
+We continue to work on diversifying our customer base and are selling into non-telecommunication markets and applications at an increasing rate.
+In March 2022, we received EPA certification on our 4Y Toyota engine project aimed at expanding the power range to 35 kW on natural gas and LPG.
+Our EPA certification of 1KS and 4Y Toyota engines brings to the market (non-diesel) engines with very low maintenance and high fuel efficiency.
+In addition to meeting the telecommunications need for larger and more compact generators our larger models have high interest from micro-grids, peak power shaving, and EV charging.